Auto Train: Auto-Train Corporation

 The original Auto-Train operated on Seaboard Coast Line Railroad and Richmond, Fredericksburg & Potomac tracks.
 It was operated by Auto-Train Corporation, a privately owned railroad carrier founded by Eugene K. Garfield.
 Garfield had worked at the U.S. Department of Transportation, which had funded a study of the practicality of an automobile-train service.
-Garfield resigned and used the study as the blueprint for his enterprise.
+He then resigned and later used the study as the blueprint for his enterprise.
 The company provided a service unique in the country: scheduled rail transportation for passengers and their automobiles between Lorton, Virginia, near Washington, D.C., and Sanford, Florida, near Orlando, Florida.

 The Auto-Train Corporation used its own rolling stock, painted in red, white, and purple.
 The typical train was equipped with two or three General Electric U36B diesel-electric locomotives; 75 ft double-deck auto carriers; streamlined passenger cars, including coaches, dining cars, and sleeping cars; and 85 ft full-dome cars; and a caboose, then an unusual sight on most passenger trains.
 The engines were freight types, purchased at much lower cost than passenger types.
 But they lacked steam generators, so heat to the passenger cars was supplied by steam-generator cars.
 Passengers rode in wide coach seats or private first-class sleeping compartments, and meals were served in dining cars.
 Their vehicles were carried in enclosed autoracks.
 The company's first autoracks were acquired used, and started life in the 1950s as an innovation of the Canadian National (CN) Railroad.
-The CN cars were huge by the standards of the time: each 75-footer (23.86 m) could carry eight vehicles, which were loaded through end-doors.
+The CN cars were huge by the standards of the time: each 75-footer (23.86 m) could carry eight vehicles, which were loaded through doors at each end.

 The Auto-Train began running on December 6, 1971.
 It was immediately popular with the traveling public and at first enjoyed financial success as well.
-In FY1974 the company turned a profit of $1.6 million on revenues of $20 million.
+In fiscal year 1974 the company turned a profit of $1.6 million on revenues of $20 million.
 In May 1974, service began over a second route between Florida and Louisville, Kentucky, and the company was mulling additional service between Chicago and Denver.
 The Louisville extension proved to be the company's undoing.
 The decaying Louisville and Nashville Railroad track between Louisville and Florida (which also hampered Amtrak's Floridian) hindered operations, and a pair of derailments stretched the company's finances to the breaking point.
 Service ceased in April 1981.